RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 ```

-Now you can use PoT APIs that require `Authorization token`.
+Now you can use Platform of Trust APIs that require `Authorization token`.
 Those usually are the most useful endpoints.

 ## Web UI